nielsdoorn/nielsdoorn.github.io/index.md

 Currently, I am participating in the following:

 - I am one of the organizers of the [evaLuation and assEssment on softwARe eNgineers' Education and tRaining](https://unibas3d.github.io/learner/) (LEARNER) 2023 workshop, which is part of the [International Conference on Evaluation and Assessment in Software Engineering](https://conf.researchr.org/home/ease-2023) (EASE-2023)
-- I am a member of the VERSEN Education Working Group
 - I am a member of the NHL Stenden knowledge group Design Based Education
-- I am lecturing the LaTeX course at Open Universiteit
+- I am lecturing the LaTeX workshop at Open Universiteit
 - I am one of three PhD students who lecture the testing workshop at the Open Universiteit Informatics gatherings

 ### Past work